Dr. Beth Hodges

 - Have you been told you have problems with your memory?

-- Are you sometimes incontinent?
+- Are you sometimes incontinent of urine?

 If you answered yes to any of these questions, make an appointment to discuss your risk of falling with your provider.
 Remember: an ounce of prevention is worth a pound of cure!